-When we think of bees, we often picture Honey Bees.
+When we think of bees, we often picture honey bees.
 We imagine a swarm buzzing around a honeycomb hive.

-But the Honey Bee is just one of 400 different types of bees in Ontario (and we’re discovering new bee species all the time!).
+But honey bees are just one of 400 different types of bees in Ontario (and we’re discovering new bee species all the time!).

-And Honey Bees aren’t even a native species.
+And honey bees aren’t even a native species.

-In fact, Honey Bees are relatively new to Ontario.
+In fact, honey bees are relatively new to Ontario.
 They were an agricultural import, brought to North America for honey production and crop pollination.
-Before Honey Bees crossed the ocean, Ontario’s major pollinators were native bees, whose behaviour is often very different from the stereotypical honey bees.
+Before honey bees crossed the ocean, Ontario’s major pollinators were native bees, whose behaviour is often very different from the stereotypical honey bees.

-Here are five other types of bee buzzing around our parks:
+Here are five other types of bees buzzing around our parks:

-Like Honey Bees, Ontario’s 16 species of Bumble Bee are social.
+Like honey bees, Ontario’s 16 species of bumble bee are social.
 Females live together in a hive, but rather than creating honeycombs, they make wax honey “pots.”
-If you look inside a Bumble Bee nest, you’ll find little wax “barrels” full of honey.
+If you look inside a bumble bee nest, you’ll find little wax “barrels” full of honey.

 These are large bees, and look similar to bumble bees.

-Carpenter Bees have developed a reputation for drilling into wooden siding to make their nests, but in parks, they take advantage of our dead standing trees instead.
+Carpenter bees have developed a reputation for drilling into wooden siding to make their nests, but in parks, they take advantage of our dead standing trees instead.

-You may have seen signs of Leaf-cutter Bees around your garden or campsite.
+You may have seen signs of leaf-cutter bees around your garden or campsite.
 If you see a small crescent cut out of young leaves (especially on rose leaves), you may have been visited by leaf-cutters.

-Leaf-cutter Bees make their nests in small tunnels in wood.
+Leaf-cutter bees make their nests in small tunnels in wood.
 They pack these small spaces with the leaves they gather, making a cigar-shaped space to place pollen and eggs.
 When the eggs hatch, the young eat the pollen.

-Sweat Bee nests are hard to find, but on hot summer days, sweat bees will often visit you.
+Sweat bee nests are hard to find, but on hot summer days, sweat bees will often visit you.
 These small bees like the salt in your sweat and will land on your arms to drink it.

-Like Leaf-cutter Bees, they typically make their nests in dead fallen logs (this is one reason we ask campers not to gather/burn the brush around their campsite).
+Like leaf-cutter bees, they typically make their nests in dead fallen logs (this is one reason we ask campers not to gather/burn the brush around their campsite).